 Therefore, this website provides a free download of a perceptual map template that will allow you to construct a perceptual map within a couple of minutes, even if you are not overly familiar with Excel (or similar compatible spreadsheet software).

-How do I use the Template?
+How to Use the Template?